 To begin, let’s straighten out some important facts.
 Eating after a workout is important firstly because your body needs protein to repair the microtears you’ve created by working your muscles.
 Secondly, you should restore your glycogen reserves – those are the carbohydrates stored within muscles.
-Research shows that refuelling within 4-6 hours of your workout is necessary, which means before bed.1
+Research shows that refuelling within 4-6 hours of your workout is necessary, which means before bed.

 That time following a workout is when your body needs you to take charge of your diet the most.
 You need to be giving your body everything it needs to start repairing and growing.
 Building muscle is about breaking it down with resistance training and then repairing it, and the food you eat after a workout does that re-building work.